-Family allowance is a weekly tax free benefit payable to people living in Guernsey and Alderney who are bringing up children.
-It does not depend on how much money you have coming in, or any savings you may have.
+Family allowance is a weekly tax free benefit payable to people living in Guernsey and Alderney who are bringing up children and meet eligibility criteria.

-You can apply for family allowance if you are responsible for a child who lives with you.
-You can also apply for the allowance if the child lives with someone else, but:
+- You can apply for family allowance if you are responsible for bringing up a child who is:

 How much will I get?